 What Fish Are in Talcot Lake?

 Talcot Lake in Cottonwood County, Minnesota has 19 documented fish species: bigmouth buffalo, black bullhead, black crappie, bluegill, channel catfish, common carp, freshwater drum, green sunfish, largemouth bass, northern pike, orangespotted sunfish, quillback, river redhorse, shorthead redhorse, walleye, white crappie, white sucker, yellow bullhead, yellow perch.
-The lake holds an overall water quality grade of F (Very Poor).
+The lake is not rated for water quality — its monitoring record does not meet the evidence bar.

 All Documented Species